-According to Yannis Ruel, who translated the original liner notes, for the album, Miramar – Dedication to Sylvia Rexach (Barbes Records, 2016), “Well before the struggles of the women’s liberation movement of the 1960s, Rexach embraced nonconformity and rejected societal roles.
+According to Yannis Ruel, who translated the original liner notes for the album Miramar – “Dedication to Sylvia Rexach” (Barbes Records, 2016), “Well before the struggles of the women’s liberation movement of the 1960s, Rexach embraced nonconformity and rejected societal roles.
 Living life as a woman emancipated of social standards, she spent her time composing and performing music and socializing with other artists at late-night parties, something previously enjoyed solely by men.
 She smoked, drank, stayed out late, and lived an intensely bohemian lifestyle.
-In 1949, she founded and directed the first all-female band in Puerto Rico, Las Damiselas, (The Damsels), also known as El Combo de Sylvia Rexach, with Idalia Rosario, Marta Romero, Millita Quiñones, Elena Rita Ortiz, and Ketty Cabán.
-For several years, the band performed at major clubs and radio stations in Puerto Rico and New York, playing an eclectic repertoire of current hits mixed with her own compositions and songs including “Nave Sin Rumbo,” “Luna del Condado,” “En Mis Sueños,” “Nuestra Luna” and “Nave del Olvido.”
+In 1949, she founded and directed the first all-female band in Puerto Rico, Las Damiselas (The Damsels), also known as El Combo de Sylvia Rexach, with Idalia Rosario, Marta Romero, Millita Quiñones, Elena Rita Ortiz, and Ketty Cabán.
+For several years, the band performed at major clubs and radio stations in Puerto Rico and New York, playing an eclectic repertoire of current hits mixed with her compositions and songs, including “Nave Sin Rumbo,” “Luna del Condado,” “En Mis Sueños,” “Nuestra Luna” and “Nave del Olvido.”

 1951, Rexach had a newspaper column called “A Sotto Voce,” where she was a music critic.
-She was also a co-founder and the Secretary Director of The Puerto Rican Society of Authors, Composers and Music Editors (Sociedad Puertorriqueña de Autores, Compositores y Editores de Música).
+She was also a co-founder and the Secretary Director of The Puerto Rican Society of Authors, Composers, and Music Editors (Sociedad Puertorriqueña de Autores, Compositores y Editores de Música).

 The tones of Rexach’s compositions varied from soft and romantic to harsh and tormented.
 Among the compositions that became hits in Puerto Rico and abroad were: “Alma Adentro” (Inner Soul, actually a homage to a brother who died in an accident), “Idilio,” “Olas y Arenas” (Waves and Sands), “Mi Versión” (My Version), “Nave sin Rumbo” (Wandering Ship), “Di, Corazón” and “Matiz de Amor.”
 She even wrote a humorous novelty song, “Cuchú cuchía,” which features Rafael Hernandez Marin as a co-composer.

-According to Ruell, “Four years after her death, the Institute of Puerto Rican Culture found an original recording from 1958, where Rexach sings fourteen of her songs accompanied by her friend, guitarist Tutti Umpierre.
-Entitled Sylvia Rexach Canta a Sylvia Rexach, this obscure album is revered by her followers.
-Rexach’s wistful, melancholic voice perfectly reflects the feelings of sadness and tenderness so pervasive and expertly executed in her songs.
-Rexach’s boleros are unique in that the lyrics could stand alone as poems, but the sense of intimacy and sensuality is magnified by the music.
-She defined the feminine bolero, she was the Caribbean sister of García Lorca, Debussy, and Agustin Lara.”
+According to Ruell, “Four years after her death, the Institute of Puerto Rican Culture found an original recording from 1958, where Rexach sings fourteen of her songs accompanied by her friend and guitarist Tutti Umpierre.
+Entitled” “Sylvia Rexach Canta,” her followers revere Sylvia Rexach, this obscure album.
+Rexach’s dreamy, melancholy voice perfectly reflects the feelings of sadness and tenderness pervasive and expertly executed in her songs.
+Rexach’s boleros are unique because the lyrics could stand alone as poems.
+Still, the music magnifies the sense of intimacy and sensuality.
+She defined the feminine bolero.
+She was the Caribbean sister of García Lorca, Debussy, and Agustin Lara.”

-Rexach’s compositions have been recorded by numerous artists including Marco Antonio Muniz, Danny Rivera, Gilberto Monroig, Chucho Avellanet, Lucecita Benitez, Linda Rondstadt, Ednita Nazario, and Lunna.
-She is the subject of two television specials, including Sylvia, en tu Memoria (Sylvia, in your Memory) and Angela Meyer’s El Fondo del Dolor (In the Deepest Pain) starring Sharon Riley, Sylvia’s daughter.
+Various artists have recorded Rexach’s compositions, including Marco Antonio Muniz, Danny Rivera, Gilberto Monroig, Chucho Avellanet, Lucecita Benitez, Linda Rondstadt, Ednita Nazario, and Lunna.
+She is the subject of two television specials, including “Sylvia, en tu Memoria” and Angela Meyer’s “El Fondo del Dolor”, starring Sharon Riley, Sylvia’s daughter.

 In 2001, Rexach was posthumously inducted into the International Latin Music Hall of Fame.
-Also, at The Luis A. Ferre Center of the Arts El Teatro Sylvia Rexach bears her name.
+Also, at The Luis A. Ferre Center of the Arts, El Teatro SylviaRexach bears her name.
 Also, on May 29, 2014, the Legislative Assembly of Puerto Rico honored 12 illustrious women who, by their merits and legacies, stand out in the history of Puerto Rico with plaques in the “Plaza en Honor a la Mujer Puertorriqueña” (Plaza Honoring Puerto Rican Women) in San Juan.
 Rexach was among those honored.
 Today, her music is interpreted by the groupMiramarand other proud “Sylvistas.”

-Sylvia Rexach’s brief but spectacular life epitomizes the saying, “Women who behave rarely make history.”
+Sylvia Rexach’s brief but spectacular life epitomizes the saying, “Women who behave rarely make history!”